Your Notifications

 Unilateral hip replacement surgery recovery time varies from one patient to the other.
 The success of this surgery hugely depends on your ability to follow the instructions given by the surgeon's home care during the first few weeks after the procedure.

 At the time of discharge, you will still have sutures and stitched under the skin.
-The doctor will removes stitches approximately two weeks after the surgery.
+The doctor will remove stitches approximately two weeks after the surgery.

 See that you do not wet the wound until it is sealed and dried.
 You can bandage the wound to avoid irritation from clothing or support stockings.
 The unilateral hip replacement recovery time is less as compared to bilateral surgery.

-During the first few weeks of your surgery, make sure to perform the exercises advised by the doctor.
+During the first few weeks of your surgery, perform the exercises the doctor advised.
 You may experience a little discomfort during activity and at night for several weeks.
 You will be able to return to conduct light activities within three to six weeks after the surgery.

 Pain after hip replacement surgery goes away gradually.
 You may be given medications to manage pain after the surgery for a few days until it goes away completely.